 This course runs from 8 October to 3 December 2018, every Monday from 6:30pm to 9pm for nine weeks at Deptford Lounge, with off-site gallery visits on Saturday, 27 October 2018 from 2:30pm to 5pm.
 Please click the link to book your place.
 Please read the Learning Agreement before booking.
 If you have any questions please contact us.

 10 Jan—14 Mar 2019, Thursdays 6pm-8:30pm for 10 wks @Chelsea College of Arts UAL

 16 John Islip Street, London SW1P 4JU

-Critical Theory in Practice (proposal for a collectively organised course) to be confirmed
+Critical Theory in Practice: a collectively organised course (TBC)

-In recent discussions the idea emerged to collectively organise a course based on a labour exchange, giving those who cannot afford the fees the opportunity to participate.
+This collectively organised course is based on a labour exchange, giving those who cannot afford the fees the opportunity to participate.
 It is also an opportunity for those who are interested in working together to develop an alternative model of free and sustainable education.
 For more information, to join the team and get involved please visit the proposal page on Openki.net.

 Sophia Kosmaoglou is an artist, tutor, curator and founder of [ART&CRITIQUE], an alternative art education network based in London.
 Her current practice blurs the boundaries between art, activism and education to question the ontology of art and its social and institutional functions.
 She has a practice-based PhD in Fine Art from Goldsmiths and her research interests include institutional critique and the relationship between art and politics, institutions and independent organisations and collective practices.
 She has previously taught Critical Studies and Studio Practice on BA Fine Art Practice and Joint Honours courses at Goldsmiths and is currently a Visiting Tutor at Chelsea College of Arts.
 For more information please see https://videomole.tv